wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/custom-buckets.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn how to configure Amazon Custom Logs Buckets fetching.
+   :description: The following sections cover how to configure Custom Logs Buckets to integrate with Wazuh.

-.. _amazon_custom_logs:

 Custom Logs Buckets
 ===================

-.. versionadded:: 4.7.0

-`Amazon Simple Queue Service (Amazon SQS)  <https://aws.amazon.com/sqs/>`_ is a fully managed message queuing service.
+`Amazon Simple Queue Service (Amazon SQS) <https://aws.amazon.com/sqs/>`__ is a fully managed message queuing service.
 It offers secure, durable, and available hosted queues to decouple and scale software systems and components.
 It allows sending, storing, and receiving messages between software components at any volume, without losing messages or requiring other services to be available.
 These features make it an optimal component to associate with Amazon S3 buckets to consume any type of log.

-Combining Amazon SQS with Amazon S3 buckets allows Wazuh to fetch JSON, CSV, and plain text logs from any custom path.
+Combining Amazon SQS with Amazon S3 buckets allows Wazuh to collect JSON, CSV, and plain text logs from any custom path.
 The origin of these logs don't even need to be AWS.

 .. note::